your guide

 Even if you're still married to your abuser/abandoner, you can say that you're unmarried on your Covered California application -- without fear of penalty for misstating your marital status.
 Then, if you qualify based on your income, you can get a premium tax credit and other savings on a Covered California plan.

-• If your employer recently discontinued its contribution to a continuation to group coverage under COBRA or a similar state program, causing you to lose your COBRA coverage.
+• If your employer or the government recently discontinued its contribution to a continuation to group coverage under COBRA or a similar state program, causing you to lose your COBRA coverage.

 If you were recently released from jail, prison, or another form of incarceration, you may enroll through your state's health benefit exchange or directly through Kaiser Permanente.